What To Do On Sunshine Coast [2024 Update]

 • canoe.

-1. Experience the Sunshine Coast’s Arts and Culture
+3. Experience the Sunshine Coast’s Arts and Culture Scene

 The Sunshine Coast is home to a growing community of artists, creatives and performers – young and old.
-It’s no surprise that the unique history and natural beauty of the region inspire and bring out incredible talent.
+It’s no surprise that the region’s unique history and natural beauty inspire and bring out incredible talent.

 Discover the land’s first inhabitants, the Kabi Kabi people.
 Hear their stories and explore their traditions and culture through a guided tour.
-Learn about ancient artefacts and traditional customs, watch a performance of live dance or storytelling.
+Learn about ancient artefacts and traditional customs, and watch a live dance or storytelling performance.

 • the cane sugar history of Nambour,